valeriecmcho/WD-Seatwork-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  As a skilled software developer, i excel in python and java programming with a passion for creating innovate solutions. my technical profeciency and problem solving abilities drive my success in developing hhigh-quality software applications.
-(Optional)
+  As a skilled software developer, I excel in python and java programming with a passion for creating innovate solutions.
+My technical profeciency and problem solving abilities drive my success in developing high-quality software applications.
 </div>

 <br />